Phase transitions from linear to nonlinear information processing in neural networks: Results

 \subsection{Scaling for the noise intensity}

-Let us consider how the noise $\boldsymbol{\xi}$ affects the capacity $r^2$.
-Figure \ref{fig_r2_noise_scaling} shows $r^2$ as a function of $\sigma_{\text{in}}$ for various noise intensities $\sigma_{\xi}$.
+Let us consider how the noise affects the capacity $r^2$.
+Figure \ref{fig_r2_noise_scaling}(a) shows $r^2$ as a function of $\sigma_{\text{in}}$ for various noise intensities $\sigma_{\xi}$.
 As expected, large noise diminishes the capacity.
 Notably, in Fig.~\ref{fig_r2_noise_scaling}(b), when $r^2$ is plotted against the rescaled input standard derivation $\sigma_{\text{in}}/\sigma_{\xi}^{1/3}$, the curves corresponding to various $\sigma_{\xi}$ collapse onto a single master curve.
-We thus obtain a scaling law for the critical input standard deviation,
+We thus expect a scaling law for the critical input standard deviation $\sigma_{\text{in},0}$ at which the linear-to-nonlinear transition occurs,